drewfitton/Summer2025-Internships/README.md

 [⬇️ Jump to bottom ⬇️](https://github.com/SimplifyJobs/Summer2024-Internships#we-love-our-contributors-%EF%B8%8F%EF%B8%8F)
 <!-- Please leave a one line gap between this and the table TABLE_START (DO NOT CHANGE THIS LINE) -->
+NI = Not Interested, N/A = Not Application / UG only, APP = Applied, R = Rejected

 | Company | Role | Location | Application/Link | Date Posted |
 | ------- | ---- | -------- | ---------------- | ----------- |